A lot of people are scared to invest. They worry about losing all their money or making a bad investment decision.

 Time is the most important factor in the compound growth formula, and the more time you're invested, the more your money will grow.
 So, follow our five-step roadmap to build wealth: pay off that high-interest rate debt, build up your emergency fund, and then start investing as soon as you possibly can.

-If you're ready to start investing and you just don't know where to start, checking out our free masterclass, “Think Like an Investor“!
+If you're ready to start investing and you just don't know where to start, checking out our free masterclass, “Master Your Money“!

 A Weekly Sip of Our Best Advice